matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 We include the room ID in the payload, because otherwise the homeserver would be able to change the room a message was sent in.

-..
-TODO: claimed_keys
+Clients must confirm that the ``sender_key`` and the ``ed25519`` field value under the ``keys`` property match the keys returned by |/keys/query|_ for the given user, and must also verify the signature of the payload.
+Without this check, a client cannot be sure that the sender device owns the private part of the ed25519 key it claims to have in the Olm payload.

-Clients must confirm that the ``sender_key`` belongs to the user that sent the message.
-TODO: how?
+This is crucial when the ed25519 key corresponds to a verified device.

 ``m.megolm.v1.aes-sha2``
 ~~~~~~~~~~~~~~~~~~~~~~~~